isabella232/advertising-cloud.en/help/dsp/inventory/programmatic-guaranteed-set-up.md

 1. After you save the deal, create a PG default placement, as prompted.

    Creating a default placement for the deal is mandatory to deliver 100% of your buy.
+This type of placement has no targeting so DSP can return a bid to every bid request from the publisher.

    * If you're accepting a single deal, you're automatically redirected to the PG default placement creation workflow.

    * If you're accepting a proposal with multiple PG deal IDs, identify each PG default placement you need to create.
-Once you create all required placements, the continue button will <!-- ??? -->
+Once you create all required placements, the continue button is enabled.

 1. (Optional) Target the PG deal in additional, non-PG placements.